canonical/jaas-documentation/how-to/migrate_models.rst

 JAAS: Model Migration
 =====================

-In many scenarios it is necessary to migrate models from existing Juju controllers to an environment that includes JAAS.
+In many scenarios it is necessary to migrate models to and from an environment that includes JAAS.

 Prerequisites
 -------------